iamdanielv/ssh-manager/README.md

-# SSH Manager 🔑
+# 🔑 SSH Manager

-An interactive TUI for managing and connecting to SSH hosts defined in `~/.ssh/config`.
+A user-friendly, interactive TUI for managing your `~/.ssh/config` file.

+## 🧠 About

+SSH Manager provides a simple and robust terminal interface for all your common SSH configuration tasks.
+It's designed to be a powerful alternative to manually editing your `~/.ssh/config` file, reducing errors and saving time.

+It is a single, self-contained `bash` script with no external dependencies beyond standard command-line tools, making it highly portable and easy to use anywhere.

-## Features
+## 🧩 Features

-- Connect, test, add, edit, rename, clone, reorder, and remove hosts.
+- **Full Host Management**: Interactively connect, add, edit, rename, clone, and remove hosts.
+- **Connection Testing**: Test connectivity to a single host or all hosts in parallel.
-- Generate new SSH keys and copy them to servers (`ssh-copy-id`).
+- **Key Management**: Generate new SSH key pairs (ed25519 or RSA) and copy public keys to a server with `ssh-copy-id`.
-- Backup, import, and export host configurations.
+- **Safe File Operations**:
-- Interactively re-order hosts in your config file.
+  - Re-order hosts in your config file.
-- Edit host blocks directly in your `$EDITOR`.
+  - Edit host blocks directly in your default `$EDITOR`.
+  - Automatically backs up your config file before destructive operations.
+- **Import/Export**: Easily export selected host configurations to a file or import them into your main config.
+- **Smart & Safe**:
+  - Reliably parses your config using `ssh -G`.
+  - Offers to clean up orphaned key files when hosts are removed or edited.
+  - Uses `awk` for safe, non-destructive file modifications.

 ## Quick Actions